VPN Features (PJ)

 10. Dedicated Servers

-Some VPNs, like ExpressVPN, prefer to make every server good at every task.
+Some VPNs, like NordVPN, prefer to make every server good at every task.
 Others take a different route, optimizing certain servers for certain jobs.
 You might find dedicated servers for streaming, torrenting, using the Tor network or gaming.
 My CyberGhost review covers some good examples.

 VPN Service Comparison: Best Provider-Specific Features